Communities

 "If it is about the semantic transition from "counting" to "record keeping", that transition doesn't appear too complicated or surprising to me". yes, this is my question. this transition is complicated and surprising to me, that's why I asked. but thanks for assistance. can you write out your comment as a full length answer?

-Jirka Hanika‭ wrote about 2 months ago
+Jirka Hanika‭ wrote 3 months ago

 Let's wait whether anyone familiar with the history of accounting and banking, or with the subtlest meanings of "count" is able to answer this more confidently.